-A setup for DVM ratio calibration using the PJVS is shown in Figure 2.
+A setup for DVM ratio calibration using the PJVS is shown in Fig. 4.
 The reference voltage of 10 V is provided by a Zener voltage standard which is calibrated against a conventional JVS system.
-The calibration is usually carried out before and after the DVM calibration, which spans a period of 3 to 4 hours.
+The calibration is usually carried out before and after the DVM calibration, which spans a period of 3 to 4 h.
 During this time Zener drifting is negligible.
 The mean value of all Zener measurements is used for the reference voltage in ratio calculation.
 The uncertainty of the Zener reference voltage is usually within 1 part in $10^8$ (k = 1).
 The variable voltage input is provided by a PJVS.
-We have measured the combined uncertainty contributed by the thermal voltage in the leads, RF induced offset and the noise in the measurement circuit.
-In approximate 15 min the standard deviation of short measurements at the operating frequency and power level for the PJVS was found to be 3.9 nV with k = 1 [4].
-This is considered as a Type B contribution to the final ratio calibration uncertainty budget.
-Table 3 lists the relative uncertainty of PJVS at nominal voltages for the DVM ratio calibration.
+We have measured the combined uncertainty contributed by the thermal voltage in the leads, RF induced offset, and the noise in the measurement circuit.
+Over approximately 15 min, the standard deviation of zero voltage measurements at the operating frequency and power level for the PJVS was found to be 3.9 nV with k = 1.
+[4] This is considered as a Type B contribution to the final ratio calibration uncertainty budget.
+Table 3 lists the relative uncertainty of the PJVS at nominal voltages for the DVM ratio calibration.